Technology Tools and Resources

 Tools

-• School/Unit approval is needed should anyone wish to take home Emory owned equipment such as monitors, keyboards, docking stations, etc. ALL equipment taken home from Emory offices is required to be tracked by the School/Unit.
+• Division/school approval is needed if you want to take home Emory owned equipment such as monitors, keyboards, docking stations, etc. All equipment taken home from Emory offices is required to be tracked by the division/school.

 Internet Connection and Speed